 The marriage of theory and practice is a prominent feature of our teaching and research on international politics and war studies too.
 Our strong Westminster links also play a big part here, as do our close working ties with the British Armed Forces.

-Now in our 60th anniversary year, the School of Politics and International Studies is setting ambitious plans for its future.
+Now after our 60th anniversary year, the School of Politics and International Studies is setting ambitious plans for its future.

 We will continue to build upon our distinctive capacity for academic research and professional engagement.
 And further develop our specialisms in legislative studies, politics, international relations and war studies – underlining our international reputation in these fields.

-Our Mission: to inspire and nurture you – tomorrow's leaders – to realise your potential; and to leave the world in a better condition than you were left it.
+Our Mission: to inspire and nurture you – tomorrow's leaders – to realise your potential; and to leave the world in a better condition than you found it.

 Our Values: integrity, respect, community, inclusivity.